 Portable ice makers get really dirty over time.
-When you see dirt collecting inside your ice maker, your ice tastes weird or the ice isn’t as large as it should be, then it’s time to clean your unit.
+When you see the dirt collecting inside your ice maker, your ice tastes weird or the ice isn’t as large as it should be, then it’s time to clean your unit.

 We recommend that you follow these helpful steps to keep your ice maker clean at all times.
 We found these steps from Ice Maker Geeks in their article on How To Clean a Portable Ice Maker.
 You can click on the link to learn more important steps.